jmstogsdill/ksu-esports-tournament-bot/README.md

 The page will give you a warning that any existing bot code containing a token will break if you do this; ignore that for now and click okay, then copy the string that appears.
 Your token should look something like this:
 MTI4ADEzNzU0NDg6MTR5ODU3MA.G7Chtm.BZJvZtXtZ3s01d8zoyxZzfCw67wjJ9gCiCFVdc

-Paste the bot token into your .env file.
+Paste the bot token into your `.env` file.

 # Obtaining the guild token

 Open the Discord client, and under the “Advanced” settings tab, make sure “Developer Mode” is switched on.
 This enables you to copy Discord user and guild (server) IDs.
 Right-click the icon of the server you want to use the bot in, then click “Copy Server ID”.
-Paste the result after “GUILD_TOKEN = “.
+Paste the result after `GUILD_TOKEN=` in `.env`.

 # Declare spreadsheet & database paths

 We have two template files - "PlayerStats.xlsx" and "main_db.db" - included in this repository. **If you are planning to make changes to the bot after use, make sure you change these files' names** or edit .gitignore, otherwise you may inadvertently upload files containing user data.

 Unless you want to move your spreadsheet and database files to another folder, you can simply use the relative paths for the template spreadsheet/database files we have included in the repository.
-So these two lines would look like this:
+So the relevant lines of `.env` would look like this:

 `SPREADSHEET_PATH=PlayerStats.xlsx`